The hot sun that drives the seasonal surge also provides a renewable remedy

 An even more ambitious plan under consideration is to share power on a seasonal basis with the Turkish and European grids to take advantage of the very large spare capacity the Saudi system has in the winter months.
 Such a system could supply as much as 10 GW to help meet European peak winter demand, while sending back power in the summer to cool the Gulf as demand peaks there.

-This article is a preview of a fuller examination of Saudi energy policies that will appear in the next issue of IEA Energy: The Journal of the International Energy Agency, to be published this quarter and commemorating the 40th anniversary of the IEA.
-Click here to read the latest issue or click here to also see previous issues of IEA Energy, and click here to request a free subscription.
+This article is an abridged version of a fuller examination of Saudi energy policies that appeared in Issue 7 of IEA Energy: The Journal of the International Energy Agency, which commemorates the 40th anniversary of the IEA.

 The IEA produces IEA Energy, but views contained in the journal are those of individual authors and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.